PythonLinks/Mecrisp-Ice/docs/source/glossary.rst

 GLOSSARY
 ========

-This is the list of Forth words supported by Mecrisp-Ice.
+This is the list of Forth words supported by Mecrisp Ice.
 **View it with fixed-width font !**
 This provides short descriptions of all currently included words:
 To figure out exaclty what each word does, you have to read the code.